-Throughout the BEAD program, the IBO intends to engage with communities to receive feedback, specifically on the subgrantee selection process and potential project areas.
-This engagement began with eighteen listening sessions during the Five-Year Action Plan and will continue with in-person public comment during the Initial Proposal.
-This targeted engagement allows communities to voice concerns and identify obstacles before and during deployment.
+Throughout the BEAD Program, the IBO intends to engage with communities to receive feedback, specifically on the subgrantee selection process and potential project areas.
+This engagement began with nineteen listening sessions during the Five-Year Action Plan and continued with six public comment and listening sessions for the Initial Proposal.
+For both the Five-Year Action Plan and the Initial Proposal, these sessions were held across the state to ensure complete geographics coverage.
+These targeted engagements allow communities to voice concerns and identify obstacles before and during deployment.
+The Indiana Broadband Office plans for similar in-person listening and feedback sessions to continue during the State Challenge Process and through to the Final Proposal.